Jonnius00/c_sharp_imtermediate/README.md

 - Understand encapsulation and state management.
 - Implement simple exception handling.
 - Gain experience with console applications in .NET.
+- Learn about data structures like Stack and their operations.

 ## Notes